-The Encryption Statistics page provides an overview of all your encrypted data.
+The Encryption Statistics page provides an overview of all data encrypted with Shield Platform Encryption.
 This information helps you to stay on top of your key rotation and management tasks.
-You can also use encryption statistics to identify which objects and fields you may want to update after you rotate your key material.
+You can also use encryption statistics to identify which objects and